-Table~\ref{table:full_ensemble} illustrates the complete results of the component analysis of the adaptive ensemble, which are summarized in Table~\ref{tab:ensemble}.
+Table~\ref{table:full_ensemble} illustrates the complete results of the component analysis of the adaptive ensemble.
 We only display results for novel classes, as these ensemble components do not affect the results for base classes, given that $\alpha_{eval}$ is set to $1.0$ for seen classes.
-As previously explained, the ensemble of the text encoder is crucial as its removal leads to a significant performance drop in domains with low RTD, such as Stanford Cars and SUN397.
+AThe ensemble of the text encoder is crucial as its removal leads to a significant performance drop in domains with low RTD, such as Stanford Cars and SUN397.
 This demonstrates that moderating TA with an adaptive ensemble helps to leverage both task-specific knowledge and general VLMs knowledge effectively.
 The ensemble on the visual encoder offers marginal improvement, but combining both still yields the most superior performance on average.